cryslith/coinvolution/notes.md

 - deselect cell
 - Diagonals (e.g. Gokigen-Naname)
   - How does this generalize to non-quadrilaterals?
-- Exclusive directed markers
+- Directed-edge markers (both ways)
 - Click and drag
 - Custom SVG markers?

-- Change web interface to use js for UI and only call out to rust for gmap logic.
-Don't use rust to drive UI / state
+- Change web interface to use js for UI and only use rust for gmap logic and state.
+Don't use rust to drive UI

 Goals:
 - Interaction with grids should be as natural as possible
 - Support many ways of displaying information over graphs (e.g. color, text, arrows on edges, ...)
 - Support generalized cells (directed edges, single darts, ...) not just 0/1/2-cells
-- Allow graphs to contain gluings (e.g. tori) naturally
-  - Better handled on solver side
 - Allow the user to live-edit the graph itself?

 Non-goals